 ORand many more).

 As evidenced, the PSP inherits various features from the PS2.
 The difference, however, is that functionality is now hardwired in the silicon, as opposed to offering many general-purpose programmable units (which require manual work to set them up).
-I presume this was done for two reasons: To use fewer transistors (so it fits in Tachyon and the board remains ‘portable’) and to facilitate porting PS2 codebase to the new console.
+I presume this was done for two reasons: to use fewer transistors (so it fits in Tachyon and the board remains ‘portable’) and to facilitate porting PS2 codebases to the new console.

 In later models (2000 and 3000), the remote port was expanded with an extra YCbCr pinout.
-Sony shipped three video cables (Component, S-Video and Composite) that rely on this interface to enable users to see the contents of the PSP screen on the TV.
+Sony shipped three video cables (component, S-Video and composite) that rely on this interface to enable users to see the contents of the PSP screen on the TV.

-Now, what we consider ‘sound hardware’ in the PSP is very barebones: Only two PCM channels and a stereo mixer.
+Now, what we consider ‘sound hardware’ in the PSP is very barebones: only two PCM channels and a stereo mixer.
 The maximum sampling rate and resolution are 48 KHz and 16-bit, respectively.

 I don’t see any of the accelerators I mentioned in the first paragraph.
 So, does this imply that the sound will be as limited as other cases showed?
 No!
 Because the hardware of the PSP enables to compensate it with more software.